mariohernandez/mariohernandezio/src/blog/responsive-images-part-3.md

 The `sizes` value tells the browser the size the image needs to be rendered at in relation to the viewport.
 This too is extremely important information we are providing the browser because if the browser knows the dimensions of all the images to choose from and how big/small the image needs to be rendered, then the browser is able to pick the best image possible.

 But that's not all, the browser is smarter and knows more about the web environment than we do when a page or image is rendered.
-For example, the browser knows the viewport width used when viewing a website, it knows how fast/slow your internet connection is, and it knows about any user browser settings.
+For example, the browser knows the viewport width used when viewing a website, it knows how fast/slow your internet connection is, and it knows about any browser preference settings (if any), setup by the user.
 Using all this information the browser is able to determine which image from the `srcset` is the best to use.
 In contrast, with the `<picture>` element, we tell the browser which image to use solely based on the device size.

 ## Closing the gap